internetarchive/fatcat/guide/src/workflow.md

 ## Basic Editing Workflow and Bots

-Both human editors and bots should have edits go through the same API, with humans using either the default web interface, integration, or client software.
+Both human editors and bots should have edits go through the same API, with humans using either the default web interface, client software, or third-party integrations.

 The normal workflow is to create edits (or updates, merges, deletions) on individual entities.
 Individual changes are bundled into an "edit group" of